 Demonstrate the consistency of the spatial distribution of model-generated winds with observed windfields for hurricanes affecting Florida.
 Describe and justify the appropriateness of the databases used in the windfield validations.

-Describe how the model’s windfield is consistent with the inherent differences in windfields for such diverse hurricanes as Hurricane King (1950), Hurricane Charley (2004), Hurricane Jeanne (2004), and Hurricane Wilma (2005).
+Describe how the hurricane model’s windfield is consistent with the inherent differences in windfields for such diverse hurricanes as Hurricane King (1950), Hurricane Charley (2004), Hurricane Jeanne (2004), and Hurricane Wilma (2005).

-Describe any variations in the treatment of the model windfield for stochastic versus historical storms and justify this variation.
+Describe any variations in the treatment of the hurricane model windfield for stochastic versus historical storms and justify this variation.

 Provide a completed Form M-2, Maps of Maximum Winds.
 Explain the differences between the spatial distributions of maximum winds for open terrain and actual terrain for historical storms.
 Provide a link to the location of the form [insert hyperlink here].